Classic holiday cookies! Easy vegan chocolate spritz cookies are the perfect dessert for pop in your mouth deliciousness.

 - mixing spoon

 - 2 tablespoons vegan yogurt vanilla or plain would be the best flavor to get

 - 1 tsp vanilla extract

 - sprinkle salt

-- In a large bowl with a hand mixer, or in your stand mixer, whip the butter until light and fluffy.
+- In a large bowl with a hand mixer, or in your stand mixer, whip the butter and yogurt until light and fluffy.
 Add the sugar and whisk together again.

-- Add the flax seeds, vanilla, salt, and cocoa powder.
+- Add the vanilla, salt, and cocoa powder.
 Combine this together well before adding the flour.
 It should come together into a smooth dough.
-Chill the dough in the fridge for 15 minutes.

 - Preheat the oven to 400°F.

 - Bake for 8 to 10 minutes or until the cookies look set and are slightly pulling up from the cookie tray.
 Be careful as these can burn quickly.
 My oven needed only 9 minutes to fully bake them.

 - Remove from the oven and let the cookies rest on the hot baking sheet for 10 minutes before transferring to a wire rack to cool completely.
 If desired, decorate with frosting and other decorations.